6. Scripting¶

 6.2.10.
 Execute¶

-instruction allows the execution of an application or
+The execute instruction allows the execution of an application or

 command line script on the native OS.